Everything you need to know as a first-time student.

 Applicants with a completed recognised bachelor degree in information technology with a minimum grade point average (GPA) score of 4.0 (on QUT's 7 point scale) may be eligible for entry into IN21 Master of Information Technology (Graduate Entry).

-We offer courses to improve your English and help you gain entry to this course.
+We offer English language courses to improve your English and help you gain entry to this course.

-When you apply for this course, we'll recommend which English course you should enrol in.
+When you apply for this course, we will recommend which English course you should enrol in.